 Soon, hills spread out in front of her.
 Her legs brushed against the tall grass which grew on either side of the path, creating a gentle swishing noise.
 The sounds of crickets accompanied it, and occasionally Cassidy could hear waves crashing against the cliffs ahead of her.
 Finally, she saw the cottage.

 Cassidy worked her way up the path.
 She noticed that the smell of the sea was fading, and almost blocked out by the beautiful aroma of the flowers.
 As she walked, she looked about the scenery in awe.
-The location of the cottage provided a perfect view of the sun, which was sinking closer and closer towards the ocean as if it wanted to go for a swim.
-The larger hills were green and lush, covered in the same tall grass and small bushes she had been walked past before.
-There were few trees scattered about, including some in her grandmother’s terracing.
+The location of the cottage provided a perfect view of the sunset.
+The sun was sinking closer and closer towards the ocean as if it wanted to go for a swim.
+The larger hills were green and lush, covered with the same tall grass and small bushes she had walked past before.
+There were a few trees scattered about, including some in her grandmother’s terracing.

 The key was the same dark metal as the knocker, the lock and the doorknob.
 It was quite ornate, and Cassidy had loved it ever since her grandfather had shown it to her as a child.
 She slipped the key into the keyhole and twisted it, glad when she heard the lock click open.
 For some inexplicable reason, she had been half-afraid it wouldn’t fit.
 She pushed the door open slightly.

 She picked up the two plastic bags and nudged the door open wider with her foot.
 It was dark inside the small cottage, so Cassidy was careful when walking in and putting down the bags.
 The light coming in through the windows and the open door was sufficient for that.
 She knew that, as unlikely as it seemed, her grandfather had had electricity running out to the old cottage.
 She saw the light switch next to the door and flicked it on.

 She turned around to pick up her bags and screamed.